Chairman of the Board of Directors and Chief Executive Officer, Prologis

 Bud Lyons returned to Prologis as a trustee in September 2009, having served previously as trustee from 1996 until his retirement in 2006.
 He became a member of the Prologis board upon completion of the merger with AMB Property Corporation in 2011.
 In his current role as a board member, he is the lead independent director and serves on the executive committee.

 Mr. Lyons served as Prologis' chief investment officer from 1997 to 2004 (president and CIO from 1999 to 2001 and vice chairman from 2001 to 2004).
 Prior to this, he was a managing director from 1993 to 1997.
 Mr. Lyons joined Prologis when King & Lyons, an industrial real estate management and development company based in San Francisco, was acquired by Prologis in 1993.
 Mr. Lyons had been the managing general partner in that firm since its inception in 1979 and was one of its principals at the time of acquisition.
-In addition to Prologis, Mr. Lyons serves as the chairman of the board of BRE Properties, Inc. and as a board member of Equinix, Inc. He is also a trustee of the University of California, Berkeley Foundation.
+In addition to Prologis, Mr. Lyons serves on the boards of Essex Properties Trust, Inc., and Equinix, Inc. He is also a trustee of the University of California, Berkeley Foundation.

 Mr. Lyons received an MBA from Stanford University and a Bachelor of Science in industrial engineering and operations research from the University of California at Berkeley.

 Jeff Skelton has been a director of Prologis, previously of AMB Property Corporation, since 1997.
 He served as lead director for AMB from 2005 until the completion of the merger with Prologis in 2011.
-In his current role as a Prologis board member, he serves on the board governance and nomination committee as well as on the executive committee.
+In his current role as a Prologis board member, he serves on the governance and nomination committee.

 Mr. Skelton holds a Ph.D. in mathematical economics and finance and an MBA from the University of Chicago and was an assistant professor of finance at the University of California at Berkeley, Walter A. Haas School of Business.